 The internet is plagued with websites offering their services to teach young children “How to make their own video games”, “How to learn to code / program”, “How to create their own YouTube channel”, and so on… promising parents that their children will become little tech geniuses.

-And I wonder… Why is it that despite the scientific evidence that this dramatic and incremental use of screen time is creating a negative impact on the overall health of children around the world, they are yet being pushed by the education system, and bombarded by adverts that encourage them to spend their lives immersed in technological devices?
+Why is it that despite the scientific evidence that this dramatic and incremental use of screen time is creating a negative impact on the overall health of children around the world, they are yet being pushed by the education system, and bombarded by adverts that encourage them to spend their lives immersed in technological devices?

 Isn’t this counterintuitive?